jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

 *********************************************************************************

-These chapters show how I setup a project in Python_ on any computer (Linux_, Windows_, MacOS_) to help you get started with `Test Driven Development`_ right now
+These chapters show how I set up a project in Python_ on any computer (Linux_, Windows_, MacOS_) to help you get started with `Test Driven Development`_ right now

 .. toctree::
   :titlesonly: